9 Foods That Shut Off Your Hunger Hormones Fast

-Fish has a ton of Zero Belly benefits — it’s high in omega-3 acids, which reduce inflammation throughout the body and allow leptin to communicate efficiently with the brain — and halibut is especially great.
+Fish has a ton of flat-belly benefits—it’s high in omega-3 acids, which reduce inflammation throughout the body and allow leptin to communicate efficiently with the brain—and halibut is especially great.
 The Satiety Index of Common Foods ranks halibut the #2 most filling food (bested only by those boiled potatoes).
 The study’s authors attribute that to halibut’s high protein content and levels of tryptophan; the latter produces serotonin, one of the hormones that curbs hunger.
 Halibut is also one of the best sources for methionine, a nutrient that reverses the genes for insulin resistance and obesity.

 Made from the leaves of the “red bush” plant, rooibos tea is grown exclusively in the small Cederberg region of South Africa.
-What makes it a Zero Belly star: A flavonoid called Aspalathin.
-According to research, the compound can reduce stress hormones that trigger hunger and fat storage and are linked to hypertension, metabolic syndrome, cardiovascular disease, insulin resistance and type 2 diabetes.
+What makes it a flat-belly star: A flavonoid called Aspalathin.
+According to research, the compound can reduce stress hormones that trigger hunger and fat storage and are linked to hypertension, metabolic syndrome, cardiovascular disease, insulin resistance, and type 2 diabetes.

 Apple Cider Vinegar